-The Spirit of Collaboration is a socio-technical system (STS) that is supported by research-based evidence, and values-aligned leadership ethics.
+The Spirit of Collaboration is a socio-technical system (STS) that is supported by research-based evidence, and values-aligned, ethics leadership.
 The Spirit of Collaboration framework dovetails Knowledge Management (KM) with Socio-Technical Systems (STS) within the flexible structure of Action-Science, advancing enterprise-wide open “agile” systems for “on-demand” knowledge creation and distributed intelligence—co-creating a cycle of sustained innovation and actionable knowledge.
-The Spirit of collaboration is aimed at organizational leaders, administrators and community change agents providing a framework for creating community in the workplace integrating values-aligned decisions for initiating and maintaining adaptive, functional and innovative interactions enabling organizational members to flourish within their communities of practice.
+The Spirit of collaboration is aimed at organizational leaders, administrators and community change agents providing a framework for creating community in the workplace, integrating values-aligned decisions for initiating and maintaining adaptive, functional and innovative interactions enabling organizational members to flourish within their communities of practice.

 Innovation is the lifeblood of twenty-first century organization.
 Collaboration is key for co-creating “new knowledge” and innovative practices.
 Socio-technical systems (STS) provide opportunities for agile open-systems thinking.
 (New knowledge is defined as that which occurs when learning becomes situated in a moment of action requiring a novel response [actionable knowledge], where work groups collaborate, organizing innovative work patterns, co-creating a cycle of sustained innovation).
 There are three critical constituents of the Spirit of Collaboration, the Collaborative framework: 1.)
 The Spirit-led leader, 2.)
 The workgroup/team and, 3.)
 The technology.
 In this session, we approach the twenty-first century “living” organization as a socio-technical, ecosystem focusing wholly on group relations on three interrelated and reciprocally connected systems including: •Individual systems (Me) •Workgroup systems (We) and •Community-wide systems (Us).

 Co-creating a cycle of innovation involves an integral and transformational journey of joint discovery—understanding self in relation with God and His creations (John 15:15, NIV).
 Accordingly, as the graphic illustrates, the Spirit of Collaboration is integral, linking the interaction of people (a social system) with tools and techniques (a technical system)—a Socio-technical System (STS).
 It is transformational in that collaboration requires participants to acknowledge each member interdependent and not independent from other members (1 Corinthians 12).